cbisaccia78/OckhamJSON/README.md

 **C library** for non-json experts to control the **serialization**/**deserialization** process of **JSON** text data

-I want to provide clear control mechanisms for users of the library to be able to define what kind of data they expect to see, and also storage mechanisms for where they want the parsed Text to be routed to.
+I want to provide **clear control mechanisms** for users of the library to be able to **define structure/typeof expected data**, and also **custom storage mechanisms** for after the parsing process has completed successfully.

 # Usage: